 - Outdoor air pollution was estimated to have caused 4.2 million premature deaths worldwide in 2016.

-- Highest concentrations of air pollution are in Asia.
+- As per global air pollution statistics, highest concentrations of air pollution are in Asia.

 - Lockdowns due to COVID-19 show how quickly pollution can be cut.

 Vast swathes of the global population are still exposed to dangerous and increasing levels of air pollution, despite initiatives to clean up our atmosphere and an awareness of the dangers.

 A majority of people continue to be exposed to levels of air pollution substantially above World Health Organization (WHO) air quality guidelines, making air pollution a major and increasing threat to public health, according to a new study published in the journal Climate and Atmospheric Science.

 Have you read?

 Low- and middle-income countries experience the biggest burden, with the highest concentrations seen in Central, Eastern Southern and South-Eastern Asia, according to the team of researchers, led by Professor Gavin Shaddick at the University of Exeter.